Cut-free Completeness for Modular Hypersequent Calculi for Modal Logics K, T, and D: Cut-free completeness for RK

-\section{Cut-free Completeness for RK}
+\section{Cut-free completeness for RK}

 To prove cut-free completeness, we show that for every unprovable hypersequent~$H$, there is a counter-example.
-The counter-example is constructed by assigning hypersequents to elements of a tree $T \subseteq \mathbb{N}^*$ such that (a) each hypersequent is unprovable, (b) it is maximal in this respect (``fully reduced''), (c) components labelled by $\sigma$ of any two hypersequents assigned to elements of $T$ are identical.
-We then define the counter-example using $T$, $R$, and $V$ where $\sigma \in V(p)$ iff $p$ occurs on the lhs of any (and by (c) all) components labelled $\sigma$).

-We then show that this model falsifies every component $\Gamma \Seq[\sigma] \Gamma$ at $\sigma$.
-This relies on the fact that each hypersequent is fully reduced and the definitions of hypersequents assigned to successors of $\sigma$.
+The counter-example is obtained by constructing a tree $T \subseteq \mathbb{N}^*$ ordered by a relation~$R$ and assigning labelled hypersequents to elements~$\sigma \in T$ such that (a) each hypersequent is unprovable, (b) it is maximal in this respect (``fully reduced''), (c) component sequents labelled by $\sigma$ of any two hypersequents assigned to elements of $T$ are identical.
+We define a model using $T$, $R$, and $V$ where $\sigma \in V(p)$ iff $p$ occurs on the left-hand side (lhs) of any (and thus, by (c), all) component sequents labelled~$\sigma$).
+We then show that this model falsifies every component $\Gamma \Seq[\sigma] \Delta$ at $\sigma$.
+This relies on the fact that each hypersequent is fully reduced and on how hypersequents were assigned to successors of~$\sigma$.